microsoft/playwright/docs/src/intro-csharp.md

 dotnet add package Microsoft.Playwright --prerelease
 ```

-Create a Program.cs that will navigate to `https://playwright.dev/dotnet` and take a screenshot in WebKit.
+Create a Program.cs that will navigate to `https://playwright.dev/dotnet` and take a screenshot in Chromium.

 ```csharp
 using Microsoft.Playwright;